jwb95/HfG-KI-LAB---Tools/Audio/BPM-Detection_and_Time-Stretching/readme.md

-Detects BPM of wavfile and timestretches it such that it matches a target bpm.
+Detects bpm of wavfile and timestretches it such that it matches a target bpm.

 ##### Dependencies: